-Mean change in macular sensitivity in the study eye, as measured by microperimetry, from baseline at Months 3, 6, 12, 18 and 24 will be summarized by treatment arm (Table 10).
+Mean change in macular sensitivity in the study eye, as measured by microperimetry, from baseline at Months 3, 6, 12, 18 and 24 will be summarized by treatment arm, and interval estimates will be constructed (Table 10).
 The difference in mean macular sensitivity between the two groups will also be presented.
-The mean difference in macular sensitivity between the two groups at a visit will be calculated as the mean change from baseline in treatment arm 1 minus the mean change from baseline in treatment arm 2.
+Interval estimates will be calculated using the method described in Section 10.0.
+The mean difference in macular sensitivity between the two groups at a visit will be calculated as the mean change from baseline in the Minocycline group minus the mean change from baseline in the Placebo group.